DAIDE: Data and AI Driven Engineering

 In industry, the hype around AI has resulted in virtually every company having some form of AI initiative, or host of AI initiatives, and the number of experiments and prototypes is phenomenal.
 However, research shows that the transition from prototype to industry-strength, production-quality deployment of ML/DL models proves to be challenging for many companies.
 The engineering challenges, and the related data management challenges, prove to be significant even if many data scientists and companies fail to recognize these.

 One of the important application domains for AI is software engineering.
-AI can be used for, among others, software analytics, quality assurance and testing, software processes, software visualization, human-computer interaction, adaptive systems, and data management.
-AI enables us to take the next step in excelling in software development and operations by delivering smarter software monitoring, analytics, development and management techniques, methods, and tools.
-Specifically, DevOps, due to the periodic nature and significant amounts of data generated, is highly suitable for the application of ML/DL models.
+AI can be used for, among others, generating code, test cases, documentation and regulatory compliance artefacts, software analytics, quality assurance, software processes, software visualization, human-computer interaction, adaptive systems, and data management., to mention a few.
+AI enables us to take the next step in excelling in software engineering and operations by delivering smarter software monitoring, analytics, development and management techniques, methods, and tools.
+Specifically, DevOps, DataOps and ML/AIOps, due to the periodic nature and significant amounts of data generated, are highly suitable for the application of ML/DL models.

 This track is concerned with novel research results in engineering to facilitate production-quality AI solutions in all relevant domains, including software engineering.